schrockn/graphscale/docs/pent.rst

 Pent
 ====

 In the previous section we introduced Kvetch, the graph database that powers Graphscale.
 Next is Pent, the Python object model designed to power a GraphQL API tier.
 It is important to know about the attributes and constraints of kvetch, but most business logic in a Graphscale-driver Python codebase will be against the Pent API.
+Pent relies heavily on async/await -- new in Python 3.5 -- and although optional, use of mypy is strongly recommended.

 Todo Example
 ------------